learn-co-students/nyc-web-120919/26-this-and-execution-context/README.md

 ---

+## Arrow Functions

 - Arrow functions will maintain their enclosing execution context when evaluating `this`.
-In other words, `this` will be **whatever it was in the functions enclosing execution environment**. `this` in arrow functions will be resolved at the point of execution.
+In other words, `this` will be **whatever it was in the function's enclosing execution environment**. `this` in arrow functions will be resolved at the point of execution.

 - Unlike functions declared with the `function` keyword, arrow functions are much more predictable because arrow functions do not create their own `this` during execution.
 Instead, they 'absorb' or 'remember' whatever `this` was in their enclosing environment.